 Installment Payment Plan options are available to students who wish to make payments towards tuition and fees through periodic payments.
 The installment payment plan is available for Fall and Spring terms.

 Depending on the timeframe of the request, a four or seven-installment plan arrangement is available with final payment complete prior to the Early Registration date.
-Students may contact a Business Office staff member for more information.
+Students may contact the Business Office for more information.